Sabbath in our home

 AN IMPORTANT TASK!

-Our children are used to receiving God’s word both in the morning and in the evening, 5 working days a week.
-It is in the form of morning devotions and a Bible reading plan.
+Our children are used to receiving God’s word, 5 schooldays a week. in the form of morning devotions and a Bible reading plan + their school work.

-Biblical feasts and the biblical calendar year, is a gift that helps to make the gospel concrete and place us in the middle of God’s salvation history year after year.
+Biblical feasts and the Sabbath – A little mini passover day every 7th day.
+Helps to make the gospel concrete and place us in the middle of God’s word and presence year after year.

 Rituals and traditions help and remind us of things we could otherwise easily forget.
 The church year exists to remind us again and again who we are, who we belong to and who our God is.